PA-RISC Architecture

 Block Transition Lookaside Buffer (BTLB)

-Superscalar execution
+Superscalar PA-RISC

-Every PA-RISC processor from the PA-7100 upwards implements superscalar execution.
-Instructions proceed together through the execution pipeline which is called instruction bundling.
+Every PA-RISC processor from the PA-7100 on implements superscalar execution.
+Instructions proceed together through the execution pipeline, which is called instruction bundling.
 The superscalar execution is functionally transparent to the software, the effects of any given instruction are the same whether it was executed as part of a bundle or alone.
 Bundling rules are applied at run-time by the hardware; optimal performance may only be gained by proper ordering of the instructions so the processor can use its full superscalar potential.
+Several kinds of restrictions are placed upon the instruction bundling in PA-RISC:

 - Functional unit contention